avosvotes/kade-fullstack/README.md

 Good work!
 You add all the main features.
 However, the platform still can be enriched and improved.

-Here is an exhaustive list of ideas that can be implemented to improve the platform:
+Here is an non-exhaustive list of ideas that can be implemented to improve the platform:
 - Develop a function library on the frontend side to display all information well to users and the administror.
 - Develop a security middleware